alibabacloud-howto/microservices-with-kubernetes/README.md

 kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=kiali -o jsonpath='{.items[0].metadata.name}') 20001:20001
 ```

 Finally, access to the Kiali web console http://localhost:20001/kiali/console on your browser, login with the account, and click the graph item in the left menu.
 As you can see, Kiali visualizes the service mesh.
-If you cannot see any graph, confirm the selected namespace is "default", and try to change the graph data time range from the setting at the right top corner.
+If you cannot see any graph, confirm the selected namespace is "default", change the graph data time range from the setting at the right top corner, and try to access to the website several times.

 ![images/kiali_console.png](images/kiali_console.png)